totadavid95/PhpComposerInstaller/README.md

 - `--no-cleanup`
   - do not remove the downloaded / temporary files

-## Motivation
-In order to be able to work and practice properly in classes, a local development environment must be set up on the university lab's computers (and in many cases also on the student's own machines).
-Setting up this environment so that it is simple enough and still works as intended, even on lab computers (which do not have neither PHP or Composer installed by default), is not an obvious task - and even if it was, it would still take away valuable time from the class unnecessarily.
-Therefore we have created this installation system which only needs to be executed once and the current user can keep using the required tools on that computer in every class.

 ## Frequent issues
 If the installer or any of the installed software doesn't work properly, the culprit could be one of the following:
-- Some antivirus software (e.g. typically Avast) mistakenly classify one of the installation steps (usually Composer) as malware (also known as a false positive alarm).
+- Some antivirus software mistakenly classify one of the installation steps (usually Composer) as malware (also known as a false positive alarm).
 If you use such software, try suspending its protection and running the installer again.
-The installer is not "viral", the source code can be found here on GitHub, the build is also done here, using Actions.
-The whole process is transparent and secure.
+The installer is not "viral", the source code can be found here on GitHub.
-- It is possible that some kind of "fluctuation" occurred on your network and the installer not connect to one of the servers from which the programs are downloaded, or the connection was interrupted in the meantime, e.g. during download.
-It's worth trying again, possibly even at a later time.
+- It is possible that some kind of "fluctuation" occurred on your network and the download was interruped.
+Try running the installer again, possibly at a later time.
-- Hibákhoz vezethet, tipikusan pl. a Tinker esetében, ha a Windows **felhasználónévben** ékezet van, hiszen ennélfogva minden útvonal ékezetes, ami az adott felhasználóhoz tartozik.
-Mivel a telepítő a felhasználó szintjén végzi a telepítést, ezért a telepített PHP és Composer szintén érintett.
-Ennek egy lehetséges megoldására [készítettem egy videót](https://www.youtube.com/watch?v=_zL3Pxnidj0).
 - Using non-English characters in your Windows **username** may lead to errors in some cases, typically when using Tinker.
-Since the installer performs the installation at user level, the installed PHP and Composer can also be affected.
 There is already [a video on fixing this issue](https://www.youtube.com/watch?v=_zL3Pxnidj0) (in Hungarian).

 ### Bug report
 If your issue is still unresolved after reading the above, see the [Help and support](#help-and-support) section.